-How fortuitous that we discovered this exquisite, hallowed ground quite by accident.
+Ironic that we stumbled upon this hallowed ground quite by accident.
 I can only recommend that everyone gets lost in their travels.

 This blog is where I post my inspirations for each book in the Remy Lane Mystery series as well as behind-the-scenes tips, pics, and other tidbits.
 Feel free to click 'Read More' for in-depth posts.